This country-specific Q&A provides an overview of Lending & Secured Finance laws and regulations applicable in Brazil.

 Can a company guarantee or secure the obligations of another group company; are there limitations in this regard?

-There is no legal provision in Brazilian laws prohibiting a Brazilian company from guaranteeing or securing obligations of a parent company, subsidiary, or other members of its corporate group.
+There is no legal provision in Brazilian laws prohibiting a Brazilian company from guaranteeing or securing obligations of a parent company, subsidiary or other members of its corporate group.
 However, please refer to our additional comments to the question below relating to financial assistance.

-As per a general rule of Brazilian corporate laws, a company shall only perform activities and acts that are compatible with its corporate purposes.
+However, as per a general rule of Brazilian corporate laws, a company shall only perform activities and acts that are compatible with its corporate purposes.
 In this sense, the grant of a guarantee or a security by a Brazilian company to a loan to be used only for the benefit of its shareholders or affiliates could in theory be judged as an act incompatible with its corporate purpose.
-Notwithstanding such possibility, the grant of a guarantee or a security by a Brazilian company to secure its parent company’s obligations is not unusual and to the best of our knowledge there are no precedent cases specifically ruling such acts as fraudulent.
+Notwithstanding such possibility, the grant of a guarantee or a security by a Brazilian company to secure its parent company’s obligations is not unusual and to the best of our knowledge there are no precedent cases specifically ruling such acts as fraudulent

 Are there any restrictions against providing security to support borrowings incurred for the purposes of acquiring shares: (i) of the company; (ii) of any company which directly/indirectly owns shares in the company; or (iii) in a related company?

-Same comments as in the preceding question 11 above.
+Same comments as in 10 above.

 Can lenders in a syndicate appoint a trustee or agent to (i) hold security on the syndicate’s behalf, (ii) enforce the syndicate’s rights under the loan documentation and (iii) apply any enforcement proceeds to the claims of all lenders in the syndicate?

-Under Brazilian laws, security interests are to be instituted in favor of the creditor of the underlining obligations to be secured by such security interests.
+Under Brazilian laws, security interests are to be instituted in favor of the creditor of the underlying obligations to be secured by such security interests.
 Therefore, as a general rule, a security agent may sign a security document governed by Brazilian laws on behalf of a creditor basically as per the following alternatives:

 (i) As creditor’s attorney-in-fact.